ipfs/js-datastore-s3/README.md

 ```

 ### Create a Repo

-You can quickly create an S3 backed repo using the `createRepo` convenience function.
+See [examples/full-s3-repo](./examples/full-s3-repo) for how to quickly create an S3 backed repo using the `createRepo` convenience function.

 ```js
 const IPFS = require('ipfs')